mderrer/lacework-dynamic-alerts/README.md

     }
 ```

-> The query should return one field which must be use the alias "resource_results"
+> The query must return one field which is aliased as "resource_results"

 The query that ```lacework-global-10``` (S3 Bucket Deleted) is based on is ```LW_Global_AWS_CTA_S3BucketDeleted```